Prasad9085/Hospital-Application/README.md

 associated branch.
 And admin can also access all the invoices generated for each encounter and all financial transactions made in each branch.

-Technologies and tools used:
+📎 Technologies and tools used:

-📎 Java 8
+• Java 8

-📎 MySQL
+• MySQL

-📎 Spring Boot
+• Spring Boot

-📎 Spring Data JPA
+• Spring Data JPA

-📎 Eclipse, Maven, MVC
+• Eclipse, Maven, MVC

-📎 Hibernate with JPA
+• Hibernate with JPA

-📎 JPQL
+• JPQL

-📎 Postman
+• Postman

-📎 Git
+• Git

-📎 Lombok
+• Lombok

-📎 Swagger
+• Swagger

-Responsibilities:
+📎Responsibilities:

- Worked on writing Business Logic Layer including Response Structure, Exception Handling and Swagger Documentation.
+• Worked on writing Business Logic Layer including Response Structure, Exception Handling and Swagger Documentation.

- Creating the entities of the software according to the Entity-Relational diagrams.
+• Creating the entities of the software according to the Entity-Relational diagrams.

- Coordination with team lead and development team for designing the business logic layer.
+• Coordination with team lead and development team for designing the business logic layer.

- Written Unit Testing using J-Unit.
+• Written Unit Testing using J-Unit.

- Was part of the team for interaction with Client to demo the software.
+• Was part of the team for interaction with Client to demo the software.

- Coordinated with the team and prepared Business Logic Layer and Entity-Relational diagrams.
+• Coordinated with the team and prepared Business Logic Layer and Entity-Relational diagrams.